aiforhumans/nodedev/README.md

 5. Mirror to ComfyUI using the documented symlink (`Docs/MIRRORING.md`) and restart ComfyUI to reload nodes.

 ## Development Workflow
-- Implement new nodes inside `src/comfyui_xtremetools/nodes/` and derive from `XtremetoolsBaseNode` or `XtremetoolsUtilityNode`.
+- Implement new nodes inside `src/comfyui_xtremetools/nodes/` and derive from `XtremetoolsBaseNode`, `XtremetoolsUtilityNode`, or `LMStudioBaseNode` for HTTP-backed workflows.
 - Each module must provide `NODE_CLASS_MAPPINGS` and `NODE_DISPLAY_NAME_MAPPINGS`; the alias loader merges them for ComfyUI.
 - Emit info strings via `build_info()` and always return tuples using `ensure_tuple()` to satisfy ComfyUI’s contract.
 - Add/extend pytest coverage in `tests/` whenever nodes change; CI runs `python -m pytest` on pushes and pull requests.